 Figure 36-47 PE field duration of an EHT MU PPDU without midambles if the maximum value of TXVECTOR parameters NOMINAL_PACKET_PADDING[u] is 16 µs and TPE=TPE,nominal

+Figure 36-48 PE field duration of an EHT MU PPDU if the maximum value of TXVECTOR parameters NOMINAL_PACKET_PADDING[u] is 20 µs and TPE=TPE,nominal

 If transmitting an EHT TB PPDU for which the TXVECTOR parameter TRIGGER_METHOD is TRIGGER_FRAME (TBD), each transmitter of an EHT TB PPDU shall append a PE field with a duration TPE calculated using Equation (36-78) except for an EHT TB feedback NDP, which has TPE = 0 (TBD).

-TPE=LENGTH+33×4-TEHT-PREAMBLE-NSYMTSYM-NMANEHT-LTFTEHT-LTF-SYM4×4 (36-78)
+TPE=LENGTH+2+33×4-TEHT-PREAMBLE-NSYMTSYM4×4 (36-78)

 where

 LENGTH is the value indicated by UL Length subfield of the Common Info field in the Trigger frame (TBD).